 Betta fish are surface feeders, check that the pellets you buy are for bottom / mid tank feeders as these pellets will sink.
 This still doesn’t stop most betta fish though, they will catch the pellets on the way down – but it would be beneficial to have a floating pellet or flake.

-How often should I feed my betta fish?
+How often do you feed a betta fish?

 Be careful of overfeeding!
 This is a very common mistake which can lead to bloating which can then lead to serious health problems for your betta fish.
 Keep in mind a betta fish’s stomach is not much larger than its eye – so it’s very easy to overfeed.